 Preventing Animal Damage

-To prevent damage to specific plants we spray a hot sauce mixturedirectly on the tender new leaves and buds that the animals are fond of.
+To prevent damage to specific plants we spray a hot sauce mixture directly on the tender new leaves and buds that the animals are fond of.
 This is an organic technique that does not harm the plant or the animal but quickly teaches them to avoid those bushes.
-You can use regular hot sauce from the market in a hand held sprayer however it will wash off when your sprinklers water or it rains, so it must be reapplied frequently.
-We use a commercial grade pepper sauce that is very concentrated and mix it with a anti-transpirant which allows the product to adhere to the plant through multiple rains.
-Using this technique has prevented deer and rabbit damage while employing a organic and humane approach that was so important to the university?
+You can use regular hot sauce from the market in a handheld sprayer however it will wash off when your sprinklers water or it rains, so it must be reapplied frequently.
+We use a commercial-grade pepper sauce that is very concentrated and mix it with an anti-transpirant which allows the product to adhere to the plant through multiple showers of rain.
+Using this technique has prevented deer and rabbit damage while employing an organic and humane approach that was so important to the university?

-Well there you have it.
-An ingenious approach to an age old problem.
-Tom said that you can find the commercial hot sauce and anti-transpirant at a agricultural supply or large garden center.
+Well, there you have it.
+An ingenious approach to an age-old problem.
+Tom said that you can find the commercial hot sauce and anti-transpirant at an agricultural supply or large garden center.

 Landscape contractors and garden enthusiasts are invited to submit their tips for consideration.
 Credit to companies and individuals will be given to all tipsters whose ideas are used.